rolly9992/Project2_AllFiles/README.md

    b) go.HTML - the HTML file for the page allowing the user to enter text and see which categories the model assigns to it

-   c) metrics.HTML - this HTML file has the visuals used in the website
+   c) metrics.HTML - the HTML file which has the visuals used in the website

-   d) about.HTML - a small text blurb about me
+   d) about.HTML - an HTML file with a small text blurb about me

  3) the static sub folder - not used